Dilmus Hall: Inspiration

-Yard Art Tradition
+Yard art tradition

 Scholars connect Hall's tradition of yard and home decorum with the African American, and larger African diasporic tradition of Yard Art.
 "The process of 'working in the yard' or 'dressing the yard' to create outdoor displays ... with a seemingly unlimited assortment of materials: bottles, tires, secondhand housewares, real and artificial flowers, reflective objects, tools, garments,automobile parts, special plantings, wires and ropes, seats, stones and roots, as well as occasional hand-lettered signs..." served as a "make-do" outlet of self-expression and spiritual expression in systematically disenfranchised communities.
 Just as a yard represents the bridge between public and private life, yard art came to be recognized as a way of connecting the public and private lives of the artists and home-owners.
 The term "yard show" was first coined in the 1980s by African Art historian Robert Farris Thomson, who "posited the black yard as a displaced, personalized religious site or shrine whose terms inform much of the creative activities of black people in the diaspora."